Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 ## Introduction

-A developer without a blog is like fishermen without their fishing rod.
+A developer without a blog is like a fisherman without his fishing rod.
 While it is possible to fish with just a thread & a hook, the rod makes life much easier for the fishermen.
-In context to the analogy, I believe Dan Bader summed it up well in one of his article -- [_3 Reasons Why You Need a Programming Blog_][3 Reasons Why You Need a Programming Blog].
+In context to the analogy, I believe Dan Bader summed it up well in one of his articles -- [_3 Reasons Why You Need a Programming Blog_][3 Reasons Why You Need a Programming Blog].

 But, if you've read some of my previous articles, you would know choosing the right tools to blog is no easy task.
 I've written about such a dilemma I was in, in this article -- [_Medium vs Static Site Generators -- A Computer Vision Engineer's Dilemma_](../medium-vs-static-site-generators).
 But, over the past one year or so after publishing that article I had time to experiment with existing blogging tools.
 And I reviewed each of those tools in another article -- [_A Review of Some of the Most Popular Static Site Generators_](../reviewing-popular-static-site-generators).

 Hence, as you can see, blogging is the easiest part, choosing the right tool for personal use case isn't.
-While you could use a hosted Wordpress site as an option but I don't see why a developer should spend time setting up and/or maintain security updates, server costs & so on.
+While you could use a hosted Wordpress site as an option but I don't see why a developer should spend time setting up and/or maintaining security updates, server costs & so on.

 Static Sites are a much better alternative to Wordpress.
 You no longer have to worry about server maintenance, security updates for Wordpress & the financial costs in doing so.
 With static sites, all of those dependencies are gone.
 All you've to worry about right now is publish quality content & delegate the hosting needs to an external service.

-So, without further adieu, let's dive into how we can setup a blog as a Wordpress alternative.
-Do note, having some prior programming knowledge can a bonus point is not a prerequisite.
+So, without further adieu, let's dive into how we can set up a blog as a Wordpress alternative.
+Do note, having some prior programming knowledge can be a bonus point is not a prerequisite.
 You can follow along with the instructions suggested in this article & you'll be fine.

 ## Prerequisite Tools

-While there're a couple of tools out there to generate the static files for your blog, we'll be using [Hugo][Hugo Homepage].
+While there are a couple of tools out there to generate the static files for your blog, we'll be using [Hugo][Hugo Homepage].
 This is so, because Hugo is undeniably one of the [_easiest to use_](../reviewing-popular-static-site-generators/#hugo-the-fastest-static-site-generator-ever-created) Static Site Generator available.

 Beside Hugo, we'll also need a GitHub account to not just host the articles but for other tools as well.
 One of those tools include [GitHub Actions][GitHub Actions Docs].
-There're a plenty of community maintained GitHub Actions in the GitHub Marketplace & we'll be using a couple of them.
+There're plenty of community maintained GitHub Actions in the GitHub Marketplace & we'll be using a couple of them.

 But no blog could be considered a Wordpress alternative without Content Management System (CMS).
 So, to deliver onto our CMS needs, we'll use the services from [Forestry][Forestry].

-And at last, we'll use [Netlify][Netlify Homepage] to deliver the generated static content over a Content Delivery Network(CDN) to our audiences.
+And at last, we'll use [Netlify][Netlify Homepage] to deliver the generated static content over a Content Delivery Network (CDN) to our audiences.

 Optionally, we could use [Google Analytics (GA)][Google Analytics] for tracking needs.
-But if you're privacy concerned citizen, you could use [Cloudflare Analytics][Cloudflare Analytics] as a good alternative.
+But if you're a privacy concerned citizen, you could use [Cloudflare Analytics][Cloudflare Analytics] as a good alternative.

 So, to sum up all the necessary tools we'll be using:

 - A Github repository to host the articles, themes & other files required by the tools we'll be using.
 - A couple of GitHub Actions.
-  - [peaceiris/actions-hugo][Hugo Actions] to setup Hugo & generated the static content on the GitHub Actions server.
+  - [peaceiris/actions-hugo][Hugo Actions] to set up Hugo & generate the static content on the GitHub Actions server.
   - [nwtgck/actions-netlify][Netlify Actions] to deploy the generated static content.
   - And the optional [pascalgn/automerge-action][Auto Merge Action] to automatically merge Dependabot PRs without any manual interventions.
 - An account on [Forestry][Forestry] for the CMS.
 - A Netlify account to deliver the static content to our audiences.
 - And the optional Google/Cloudflare Analytics for tracking needs.

-So, that said, ensure you're setup with all the tools mentioned above & then we can get started.
+So, that said, ensure you're set up with all the tools mentioned above & then we can get started.

-## Using Hugo (With All It's Glory)
+## Using Hugo (With All Its Glory)

-As mentioned earlier, Hugo is without a doubt one of the easiest Static Site Generator available to use.
+As mentioned earlier, Hugo is without a doubt one of the easiest Static Site Generators available to use.
 This fact that Hugo has [50K+ stargazers][Hugo Stargazers] shows how useful it is!

 So, without wasting any more of your precious time let's dive into using Hugo.